dougsweetser/Q/docs/doing_physics.md

 ![](images/EM/derive_Maxwell_homogeneous_equations/mixed_terms_cancel.png)

-Focus on the example.
+Focus on teh example.
 See how the phi drops, and one has mixed derivatives with opposite signs.
 Nice.

 What is going on in terms of the E and B fields?
 Look at things row by row: